 Figure 1: Multiple guides on slide

-Figure 2: Rectangle with picture fill
+Figure 2: Rectangle with a picture fill on slide 1

 - On the second slide we placed another rectangle that does not have the same width and height dimensions as the rectangle on our first slide does (see Figure 3).
 This again has a picture fill and the guide helped us anchor the bottom left position of this rectangle to exactly match the bottom left position of the rectangle in the previous slide (compare Figures 2 and 3).

 Figure 3: Rectangle shape with different width and height on slide 2

 - We were able to position the bottom left of both rectangles on successive slides identically because we moved these shapes close to the guides, as soon as they were fairly close to the guides where we needed to position them, they just snapped!